elemprod/lptask/README.md

 # Low Power Task Scheduler

- LPTASK is a cooperative / non-preemptive task scheduler library which provides an easy-to-use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of an operating system.
+ LPTASK is a cooperative task scheduler library which provides an easy-to-use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of an operating system.
 Once scheduled, a task's handler is executed from the main context once its programmed interval expires.

 ## Major Features